Road (Highways Safety) related deaths

 Kingkabs

-Concerns summary A taxi firm's training on driver duty of care and safety protocols for vulnerable passengers is inadequate, as a driver would repeat leaving a passenger in an unsafe location and police contact protocols were not followed.
+Concerns summary (AI summary) A taxi firm's training on driver duty of care and safety protocols for vulnerable passengers is inadequate, as a driver would repeat leaving a passenger in an unsafe location and police contact protocols were not followed.

 Daniel Pinkney